 As the colony grows worker ants excavate and enlarge the original cavity.
 It is this colony expansion that causes damage to building materials.
 Colonies can continue to grow over many years and may split into satellite colonies when the original colony gets too large.
 This means that finding one nest may indicate that there are other satellite nests hidden elsewhere in the structure.

-There is no need for periodic maintenance treatments, often recommended by pest control companies, nor is it necessary to locate individual carpenter ant nests.
+There is no need for periodic "maintenance treatments", often recommended by pest control companies, nor is it necessary to locate individual carpenter ant nests.
 Treat only when ant activity is detected during regular inspections.
 Routine maintenance treatments are a waste of money and may unnecessarily expose residents to insecticide residue.

 Inspect exterior of structure at least once each year during warm months, morning or evening.
 Look for large ants moving into or out of the structure, often in more or less single file lines.

 The standard treatment to control carpenter ants is generally a two (or three) step process.
 First, a barrier of insecticide is placed on the building's foundation so that foraging ants must cross it in order to get to their feeding grounds outside.
 By crossing the barrier worker ants contaminate themselves with insecticide which is then carried back to their nest.
-In addition to the foundation spray, borate powders such as Tim-bor can be placed inside exterior walls (wall voids).
 Termidor Insecticide can be used for the foundation barrier spray.
+In addition to the foundation spray, borate powders such as Tim-bor can be placed inside exterior walls (wall voids) so that ants using this interior space will become contaminated.

-In the second (or third if wall voids are treated) step, special poison baits can be placed around the foundation where foraging workers will find and carry them back to the nest and destroy the colony.
+In the second (or third if wall voids are treated) step, special poison carpenter ant baits can be placed around the foundation where foraging workers will find and carry them back to the nest and destroy the colony.
 Carpenter ant baits are a new addition to the control arsenal and baits can be used in areas where conventional insecticides can not, or should not, be used.
 A variety of ant baits can be found here (DoMyOwn.com, our affiliate) but be sure the product is specifically labeled for carpenter ants See this article about these special baits for additional information.